jyotsanh/ML-projects/readme.md

 If you would like to contribute to this repository, feel free to create a pull request.
 Please ensure that your code is well-documented and adheres to the [PEP 8 style guide](https://www.python.org/dev/peps/pep-0008/).

-## License

-This repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).